A short primer on domain names

 In general, subdomain names for all computer systems, devices, and services at the University of Nebraska-Lincoln are required to be assigned under the unl.edu domain name and published in the trade dress and web framework of the university.
 However, UNL recognizes that certain situations may call for using domain names other than unl.edu or branding other than the University's.

 Affiliates of UNL with approved secondary logos may be granted a subdomain at UNL (for example, enthompson.unl.edu, innovate.unl.edu).
 Extending from their "approved secondary logo" status, these affiliates may use designs other than UNL's, at their own expense.
+Further, these collaborations may incur liability for accessibility compliance, security and other concerns.

 Inter-institutional academic and research collaborations may be granted a unl.edu subdomain if the collaboration's lead investigator (or co-investigator) is a UNL faculty or staff member, or the collaboration's primary mailing address is at UNL.
 Due to the sensitivities of employing primary 'Nebraska' branding on an inter-institutional effort, these collaborations may employ alternate branding at their own expense.
+Further, these collaborations may incur liability for accessibility compliance, security and other concerns.
+See 188.8.131.52 regarding subdomain redirects to external sites.

 2. Guidelines and Priorities